MobilePayDev/MobilePayDev.github.io/docs/invoice/development-guide/getting-started.md

 This guide is designed to help get you started with MobilePay Invoice.
 You will be starting off in the Sandbox.
 Its purpose is to give developers a shielded environment for testing and integration purposes.
 Sandboxes are isolated from your production organization and give you the possibility to explore the API Platform.

-## Step 1 - Register
+## Register

-1. All merchants should order the product needed on the [MobilePay portal](https://admin.mobilepay.dk/)
-    * Sign up as an [integrator](https://www.mobilepaygroup.com/partner/signup)
-    * Sign certification agreement
+All merchants should order the product needed on the MobilePay portal: [DK](https://admin.mobilepay.dk/)|[FI](https://admin.mobilepay.fi/).
+If you are a Third Party integrator and don't have an agreement with MobilePay you can sign up [here](https://www.mobilepaygroup.com/partner/signup).
+When the sign up has been approved by our business representatives we will contact your technical contact in order to start the integration process.

+## API documentation

-2. Take a look at the API documentation.
+Take a look at the API documentation.
 You'll find it in the [API references menu](/api/invoice).

-## Step 2 - Authentication
+## Authentication

 Once you have obtained credentials via zip file, set a redirect URI and received test data, you can start implementing the OpenID Connect flow.
 Read more about OpenID Connect and the process [here](/docs/invoice/authentication).